DevKingel/Blog/project_creation_guide.md

 ### **Part II: Core Execution and Delivery**

-This development phase details the implementation of your new features, with a strong emphasis on the technical strategy for rendering and SEO.
+This development phase details the implementation of your new features, with a strong emphasis on the technical strategy for rendering, SEO, and user permissions.

 ---